YeBenLing-ZAMAN/product-analysis-website/README.md

 # Great Anime series Review Website

-The live website link: [Click Here](https://adventure-anime-yebenling.netlify.app/).
+For the live website link: [Click Here](https://adventure-anime-yebenling.netlify.app/).

 ## what is have this website

-In the project directory, you can run:

 - ### `Home page view and live watch link`